kamilburda/genderbench/README.md

 creative outputs.
 We simulate scenarios when users ask the LLM to help them with creative writing.

-- `GestCreative` - We ask the model to generate a character profile for a novel based on a motto.
+- `GestCreative` - We ask the model to generate character profiles for a novel based on their motto.
 The mottos are associated with various gender stereotypes.
-We study what gender the model uses for the character.
+We analyze the genders of the generated characters.
 [Documentation](https://genderbench.readthedocs.io/latest/probes/gest_creative.html).

-- `Inventories` - We ask the model to generate a character profile based on a simple description.
-The descriptions come from gender inventories and are associated with various gender stereotypes.
-We study what gender does the model use for the character.
+- `Inventories` - We ask the model to generate character profiles based on simple descriptions associated with gender stereotypes.
+We analyze the genders of the generated characters.
 [Documentation](https://genderbench.readthedocs.io/latest/probes/inventories.html).

-- `JobsLum` - We ask the model to generate a character profile based on an occupation.
-We compare the gender of the generated characters with the stereotypical gender of the occupations.
+- `JobsLum` - We ask the model to generate character profiles based on various occupations.
+We analyze the genders of the generated characters.
 [Documentation](https://genderbench.readthedocs.io/latest/probes/jobs_lum.html).

 ### Manifested Opinions